Boyle–Linetti Wedding: Critical reviews

 "Boyle–Linetti Wedding" received positive reviews from critics.
 LaToya Ferguson of The A.V.
-Club gave the episode an "B+" grade and wrote, "As I mentioned before, this episode would benefit from being longer for those weaker storylines, but the parts of the episode that work, they really, really work."
+Club gave the episode a "B+" grade and wrote, "As I mentioned before, this episode would benefit from being longer for those weaker storylines, but the parts of the episode that work, they really, really work."
 Allie Pape from Vulture gave the show a perfect 5 star rating out of 5 and wrote, "'Boyle–Linetti Wedding' is a jumping-off point for the show to explore how each member of the squad does love, and for longtime fans invested in these characters, the results are often surprisingly moving."

 Alan Sepinwall of HitFix wrote, "Beyond that, lots to like here on the comedy front: the way Andy Samberg pronounced 'Fung,' Holt the robot struggling to say something emotional, Peralta's ecstasy over learning Amy once played french horn in high school jazz band, Rosa inadvertently making Boyle's dad panic about the wedding (and Boyle's own panic and misunderstanding of wedding traditions), and even Gina's mom listing the best days of her life."
 Andy Crump of Paste gave the episode a 7.4 rating and wrote, "That the main event of 'Boyle–Linetti Wedding' is so good to make up for its shortcomings says a lot about the quality of Brooklyn Nine-Nine's writing, though as usual the show works even at its weakest.
 At the same time, we know how good it can be at the height of its excellence.
 Seeing it dip from that peak even a little is inevitably going to feel a tad disappointing."